 Jessica Nelson – 65th Homeowner

 Jessica Nelson has been dreaming of this moment for 5 years.
-Walking onto a yard that is hers with a front porch to watch the birds, sun streaming through the trees and neighbors who stop by to welcome her to the area.
-Jessica is Dorchester Habitat for Humanity’s 65th Homeowner who will live in the blue home at 204 Lake Drive in Summerville along with her 11 year old son and 8 year old daughter.
+Walking onto a yard that is hers with a front porch to watch the birds, sun streaming through the trees, and neighbors who stop by to welcome her to the area.
+Jessica is non profit organization Dorchester Habitat for Humanity’s 65th Homeowner who will live in the blue home at 204 Lake Drive in Summerville along with her 11-year-old son and 8-year-old daughter.

 “I want my son to learn how to use a lawnmower, and have the freedom to play outside with other kids,” she said.
 “My kids are so excited to have their own grass, I brought them here and all they could do is stare at it.”

 Jessica thanks her grandmother for the lasting experiences she had growing up that she now wants to share with her children.